 High-Pressure Sodium Grow Lights

 High-Pressure Sodium, or HPS, grow lights are far more efficient than other forms of HID.
 They emit a gentler, yellow light that cannabis prefers when it is in the flowering stage.
 This yellow light helps encourage intense bud production.
-It allows you to configure the eventual size of your harvest more precisely.
+In addition, it allows you to configure the eventual size of your harvest more precisely.

-You can buy HPS lighting in a variety of strengths, but don’t use 1000w.
-It is far too powerful, and is only suitable if you have created a vast underground field of weed!
-A pair of 400w or 600w HPS lights should suffice.
+You can buy HPS lighting in a variety of strengths, but don’t use 1000W.
+It is far too powerful and is only suitable if you have created a vast underground field of cannabis plants!
+Instead, a pair of 400W or 600W HPS lights should suffice.

 Light Emitting Ceramic Grow Lights